-The York Minster Revealed project is a five-year project generously supported by the Heritage Lottery Fund (HLF), scheduled for completion in early summer 2016.
-It is the largest restoration and conservation project of its kind in the UK and will transform York Minster as a visitor attraction whilst conserving its world-class stonework and stained glass for generations to come.
+York Minster Revealed is a five-year project, generously supported by the Heritage Lottery Fund (HLF), and due to be completed in early summer 2016.
+It’s the largest restoration and conservation project of its kind in the UK and will transform your visit to York Minster as well as conserving its world-class stonework and stained glass for generations to come.

 Conservation & Restoration

-In the largest conservation and restoration project of its kind in the UK.
-Cutting-edge science is meeting ancient craftsmanship.
-The project is drawing upon international expertise, from masons and carvers to glass conservators, at the award-winning stone and stained-glass studios.
+Cutting-edge science meets ancient craftsmanship in the largest conservation and restoration project of its kind in the UK.
+The project is drawing upon international expertise from masons and carvers to glass conservators at the award-winning stone and stained glass studios.

 The Stoneyard - almost 3,500 stones need conserving or replacing on the East End.
-Tradiotional, medieval skills and ground-breaking technology work hand-in-hand to keep the structure secure for the future.
+Traditional, medieval skills and ground-breaking technology work hand-in-hand to keep the structure secure for the future.